Square backs a truck onto Wall Street’s front yard

-WASHINGTON, Aug 2 (Reuters Breakingviews) - Square (SQ.N) is reversing into Wall Street’s front yard.
-The $29 billion purchase of buy-now-pay-later firm Afterpay (APT.AX) announced on Sunday makes Jack Dorsey’s financial technology outfit look more like a bank.
-Only unlike JPMorgan (JPM.N), Citigroup (C.N) or Bank of America (BAC.N), Square comes without historical baggage, dense regulation and a lengthy rap sheet.
+WASHINGTON (Reuters Breakingviews) - Square is reversing into Wall Street’s front yard.
+The $29 billion purchase of buy-now-pay-later firm Afterpay announced on Sunday makes Jack Dorsey’s financial technology outfit look more like a bank.
+Only unlike JPMorgan, Citigroup or Bank of America, Square comes without historical baggage, dense regulation and a lengthy rap sheet.
 The big lenders can’t help but take this threat seriously.

 Previously Square mostly catered to small businesses, providing digital gadgets that let them take credit card payments.
 Buying Afterpay helps Dorsey capture more consumers directly.
 The acquiree has 16 million customers and is a logical add-on for Square’s Cash App, where users store and transfer money.
 Shares in Dorsey’s firm, whose second-quarter revenue more than doubled to almost $4.7 billion, were up by about 11% in Monday morning trading – equivalent to about $13 billion.